SPWeissmann/COMS1002_F22/Labs/Lab4/README.md

     return None
 ```
 ### 1.3.
 Parameters and Arguments
 As mentioned above, a function is able to take in data.
-A datum that a function takes in is called a __parameter__, while the actual value of that datum is called the an __argument__.
+A datum that a function takes in is called a __parameter__, while the actual value of that datum is called an __argument__.
 A function may take one, many, or no parameters at all.

 In the code below, the parameters for `my_function()` are `par1` and `par2`.
 The arguments being passed in are the integers 10 and 20. `par1` and `par` will be available as variables with the values 10 and 20 respectively __within the function's body only__.